 - Changes regularly, throughout the day.

-- Is effected by hormones, diet, heat, medications, and exercise.
+- It is affected by hormones, diet, heat, medications, and exercise.

 - If you weigh yourself in the morning, you may easily weigh 3-4 pounds less than you do later at night!
 Fluid can fluctuate tremendously throughout the day.